Citadel of Pamplona

-The Citadel of Pamplona or The New Castle (in euskera, iruñeko zitadela; in Spanish, Ciudadela de Pamplona) is an old military renaissance fort, constructed between the 16th and 17th centuries in the city of Pamplona, the capital of the Navarre Community (Spain).
-At present, a large part of the fort is still standing in a public park with cultural activities taking place in its buildings.
+The Citadel of Pamplona, also known as the New Castle (in Basque, Iruñeko zitadela; in Spanish, Ciudadela de Pamplona), is a Renaissance-era military bastion fort constructed between the 16th and 17th centuries in the city of Pamplona, the capital of the Navarre community in Spain.
+A large part of the fort remains intact and is currently incorporated into a public park, where cultural activities are held in its buildings.

-In 2015, UNESCO's approval for the further development of the Camino de Santiago de Compostela in Spain (The Camino de Santiago de Compostela: The French Camino and the Caminos in the North of Spain), Spain sent "Retrospective Inventory – Associated Componenets" documentation to where the Pamplona Citadel is located at No. 180.
+In 2015, as part of UNESCO's approval process for the further development of the Camino de Santiago in Spain (The Camino de Santiago de Compostela: The French Camino and the Caminos in the North of Spain), Spain submitted documentation entitled Retrospective Inventory – Associated Components.
+In this inventory, the Citadel of Pamplona is listed as component number 180.

 Construction

-Hand drawn map of the Citadel of Pamplona from 1699 by Leonardus de Ferrarys.
+Hand-drawn map of the Citadel of Pamplona from 1699 by Leonardus de Ferrarys.

-Philip II of Spain ordered his construction in 1571, following a plan for renovation and general reinforcement of the city walls.
-The engineer in charge of designing it was the military engineer Giacomo Palearo, who goes by the name "el Fratin".
-The viceroy of Navarra, Vespasiano Gonzaga y Colonna, also participated.
-They devised a defensive system in line with the theory of the Italian Renaissance which had been put into practice shortly before in the city of Antwerp, with the citadel carried out by Francesco Paciotto, who also helped to construct Turin.
+Philip II ordered the construction of the citadel in 1571 as part of a broader programme to renovate and reinforce the city walls.
+The project was designed by the military engineer Giacomo Palearo, known as "el Fratin", with the involvement of the viceroy of Navarre, Vespasiano Gonzaga y Colonna.
+The resulting defensive system followed the principles of Italian Renaissance military theory, which had recently been applied in Antwerp in the construction of its citadel by Francesco Paciotto, who also worked on fortifications in Turin.